GabrielMorris/writeasly/README.md

 #### Unpin a post on a collection

 Unpins a post from a collection.
-Returns the response object
+Returns the response object.

 ```
 client.getCollectionByAlias('cocoa')